ShoumikSaha/Malign/README.md

 - **Input Generation for Classification Model**

   Run `csv_file_maker.cpp` file that will take in the `score_output.txt` file generated in Phase 1.
 It will iterate through every `alignment.maf` file from the previous step, and generate *alignment score* for each of them.
-These scores will be saved in a `.csv` file with the file name.
+These scores will be saved in `.csv` files depending on positive and negative labels.

 - **Classification**